Dilshan Madushanka: International career

 In January 2020, he was named in Sri Lanka's squad for the 2020 Under-19 Cricket World Cup.
 On 27 January 2020, in Sri Lanka's plate quarter-final match against Nigeria, Madushanka took a five-wicket haul.

 In December 2020, Madushanka was named in Sri Lanka's Test squad for their series against South Africa.
 In February 2021, Madushanka was named in Sri Lanka's limited overs squad for their series against the West Indies.
 In April 2021, Madushanka was again named in Sri Lanka's Test squad, this time for their series against Bangladesh.

 In April 2022, he was named in Sri Lanka's Test squad for their series against Bangladesh.
 He made his List A debut on 8 June 2022, for Sri Lanka A against Australia A during Australia's tour of Sri Lanka.
 Later the same month, he was named in Sri Lanka's Test squad, also for their home series against Australia.

 Also in July, he was again named in Sri Lanka's Test squad, this time for their home series against Pakistan.
 In August 2022, he was named in Sri Lanka's Twenty20 International (T20I) squad for the 2022 Asia Cup.
 He made his T20I debut on 27 August 2022, against Afghanistan.
-Madushanka made a promising start to his international career, especially in the match against India, where he dismantled Indian top order by swinging the ball into the right-hand batters, and flattened the stumps twice including knocking two of Virat Kohli's out of the ground and then Deepak Hooda.